-2.2 Moving-point method
+2.2 Moving point method

-The moving-point numerical method we use in this paper relies on the computation of point velocities and point locations.
-This type of method belongs to the family of velocity-based (or Lagrangian) methods (Cao et al., 2003).
-Here the velocity of mesh points is obtained by conserving local mass fractions (Baines et al., 2005, 2011).
-To calculate the velocity we first define the total volume of the ice sheet $\theta(t)$ as
+The moving point numerical method we use in this paper relies on the computation of point velocities and point locations.
+This type of method belongs to the family of velocitybased (or Lagrangian) methods (Cao et al., 2003).
+Here, the www.nonlin-processes-geophys.net/24/515/2017/ velocity of mesh points is obtained by conserving local mass fractions (Baines et al., 2005, 2011).
+To calculate the velocity, we first define the total volume of the ice sheet $\theta(t)$ as